datastaxdevs/workshop-nosqlbench/README.md

 Today we are going to benchmark Astra DB, a database-as-a-service built on top of Apache Cassandra.
 Along the way, you will learn the basics of NoSQLBench.

-In this repository you will find all material you need:
+In this repository you will find all material and references you need:

 - [slide deck](#)
 - [exercises](#)